Binary threshold networks as a natural null model for biological networks: Introduction

-Another example where normalization and the definition of the nodes' thresholds matters are adaptive networks, currently discussed in the context of neural networks \cite{Bornholdt:2000a,Bornholdt:2003,Levina:2007,Gross:2008,Levina:2009}.
-When defining local adaptive mechanisms, it is particularly important to base it on biologically plausible definitions of nodes and circuits.
+A different field in which normalization and the definition of the nodes' thresholds matters is adaptive networks, currently discussed in the context of neural networks, where the critical properties of these networks are of particular interest in the context of self-regulation of activity \cite{Bornholdt:2000a,Bornholdt:2003,Arcangelis:2006,Pellegrini:2007,Levina:2007,Gross:2008,Meisel:2009}.
+As with random Boolean networks, threshold networks also exhibit a phase transition from an ordered phase (where limit cycles are typically short and damage does not spread over the system) to a disordered regime (where limit cycle length scales exponentially with system size, and damage may propagate over the entire system).
+This transition takes place at a critical average connectivity.
+When defining local adaptive mechanisms of self-organized criticality, it is particularly important to base it on biologically plausible definitions of nodes and circuits.
 While these mechanisms work also for spin type networks \cite{Bornholdt:2003}, such an implementation is not realizable in a biological context, as it would require signals over links which are in fact silent, due to the inactivity of their source nodes.
-An adaptive algorithm based on such correlations of non-activity is therefore not plausible.
+An adaptive algorithm based on such correlations of non-activity is, therefore, not plausible.

-In this paper, we first define a binary threshold network that does not include explicitly forbidden states in the context of biological examples.
-Then we study its critical properties which we find to be distinctly different from those of random Boolean networks \cite{Kauffman:1969,Derrida:1986,Derrida:1986a,Bastolla:1996,Bastolla:1998} and random threshold networks \cite{Kurten:1988,Kurten:1988a, Rohlf:2002}.
-In particular, activity of the network now influences criticality in a non-trivial way, as recently observed for random threshold networks with bistable nodes \cite{Szejka:2008}.
+In this paper, we first define a binary threshold network that does not include explicitly forbidden states or signals in the context of biological examples.
+Then, in the main part of the article, we study randomly connected binary threshold networks to derive their critical properties, which we find to be distinctly different from those of random Boolean networks \cite{Kauffman:1969,Derrida:1986,Derrida:1986a,Bastolla:1996,Bastolla:1998} and classical random Boolean threshold networks \cite{Kurten:1988,Kurten:1988a, Rohlf:2002}.
+In particular, the activity of the network now influences criticality in a non-trivial way, quite similar to random Boolean threshold networks with bistable nodes \cite{Szejka:2008}.
+In a final section, we will apply the binary threshold network defined here to a specific example from the field of protein networks and gene regulatory networks.
+We translate two recent cell-cycle network models of budding yeast and fission yeast to the simpler model framework introduced here.